s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 - Suffering calls for action.

 ### Self-Care
 In [this](https://www.youtube.com/watch?v=AomPemsgjmg) documentary about the trend of height-enhancing surgery in India, a 155cm (5 feet) tall man shares his experience.
 He talks about how his peers would make fun of his height when he was in school.
-He was a bright student and thought that he if studies hard and does well in life - maybe it will overshadow his short height.
+He was a bright student and thought that if he studies hard and does well in life - maybe it will overshadow his short height.
 He went on to become an engineer, learn 9 languages and acquire 5 academic degrees including a master's in arts and business.
 The comments and ridicule on his height however, did not stop.
 Thus, he decided to go through a dangerous surgery and 6 months of painful recovery to alter his body in his 40s.

 While the sentiment behind ✨all bodies are beautiful✨ message is kind, that statement itself is not true.
 It has been concluded through countless studies that certain physical traits are conventionally more attractive than others.
 Believing otherwise would be delusional and for this man, the illusion of all bodies being beautiful would break as soon as he stepped outside.

-A stoic might tell this man that "It is true that you are shorter than average and that being short is a conventionally unattractive trait.
+A rational person might tell this man that "It is true that you are shorter than average and that being short is a conventionally unattractive trait.
 Your height is not something you can control so why worry about it?
 Worrying will change nothing but make you suffer."
 This statement is rational and grounded in reality but is there a switch this man can turn off to stop thinking about it?
 Such an attempt at avoiding emotions instead of dealing with them is called [intellectualization](https://en.wikipedia.org/wiki/Intellectualization).
 It is not good for your mental health.

 So what should the man have done?
 What should we tell people who feel bad about their bodies?
 How to deal with misery?